lanceman2/quickstream/README.md

 I've written C++ template based DSO loaders with the libdl.so API and I had to ask myself what the hell am I doing.
-Making a loader wrapper code to make a C++ object for the sake of forcing users to write a shit ton more code.
-Seems stupid to me.
+Making a loader wrapper code to make a C++ object for the sake of forcing users to write more code.
 It's just adding layers with no added function, just sugar.

 Writers of built-in (libquickstream.so) blocks require more dynamic memory allocations in the block code, as opposed to having the linker loader do